iancclark/EDMC_DORA/fields.md

 Composition{}           solidComposition{}              solidComposition        Rename needed from journal
 -			-				bioSignals		From FSSBodySignals
 -			-				geoSignals		From FSSBodySignals
+-			-				actions			Infer from isLandable/isScoopable and journal equivs

 Detailed and Orbital Reconaissance Assistant